 May all the world be blessed and rejoice in your love.

 Now and forever.
 Amen

-Interestingly, the four gospels have various listings and in some cases the phrase “Blessed are,” is translated as “Happy are the poor in Spirit,” or “Happy are the Peacemakers,” in other words, there is a inner happiness or radiance that can see us through even the most challenging moments in our lives.
+Interestingly, the four gospels have various listings, and in some cases, the phrase “Blessed are,” is translated as “Happy are the poor in spirit,” or “Happy are the Peacemakers,” in other words, there is inner happiness or radiance that can see us through even the most challenging moments in our lives.

 It’s this happiness or radiance we can see in both of you today.
-This is an inner glow, and the kind of happiness that is contagious.
+This is an inner glow and the kind of joy that is contagious.

-Of course, we have gifts as well – namely to be more than a “human resource,” the jargon of modern management; rather we are a “well-spring” of love for you.
-Family and friends that will continue to support and provide a deep affection now and in those moments when you draw on us for help, assistance or guidance.
+Of course, we have gifts as well – namely to be more than a “human resource,” the jargon of modern management; instead we are a “well-spring” of love for you.
+Family and friends will continue to support and provide a deep affection now and in those moments when you draw on us for help, assistance, or guidance.

 Dan and Cheryl, Saint Catherine writes: “Be who God meant you to be and you will set the world on fire!”
 Today, I speak for all of us, we see the “glow!”